peteroupc/peteroupc.github.io/morealg.md

 The following definitions are used in this section:

 1. A _pushdown automaton_ has a finite set of _states_ and a finite set of _stack symbols_, one of which is called EMPTY, and takes a biased coin.
-It starts with a given state and its stack starts with EMPTY.
+It starts at a given state and its stack starts with EMPTY.
 On each iteration:
     - The automaton flips the coin.
     - Based on the coin flip (HEADS or TAILS), the current state, and the top stack symbol, it moves to a new state (or keeps it unchanged) and replaces the top stack symbol with zero, one or two symbols.
 Thus, there are three kinds of _transition rules_:
          - (_state_, _flip_, _symbol_) &rarr; (_state2_, {_symbol2_}): move to _state2_, replace top stack symbol with same or different one.